 - During the registration you’ll have to choose how long you want to register the name for.
 Typically you are given the option of one year or a longer time frame- maybe two years, maybe ten.
 Whatever you choose, know that you will need to keep track of when it is up for renewal (log the date, pay attention to emails from the registrar etc.) or your ownership of it will expire.
 You are renting, not buying.

 - To complete the registration provide the necessary contact details and any other information or documentation which will be necessary to prove eligibility if you are registering a country-code TLD.
 Also fill in your payment details and make the purchase.
 Expect a ‘.com’ domain name to cost €10 annually and a ‘.ie’ €20 if you’re register it yourself.

 - ‘Pointing’is once you’ve bought the domain, then ‘point’ it to your Hosting company where your website is hosted.
 They give you the DNS (Domain Name Server) details which look like a phone number and you add this into your Domain Name account settings so that your domain name will point to your website.

-If Your Domain Name is Registered by Someone Else
+If Your Domain Name is currently Registered by Someone Else

-Every single week I meet someone who does not have control of their domain name.
+Every single week we meet someone who does not have control of their domain name.
 Sometimes a previous web company registered the domain for the client, but in their own account and name.
 Think of the problems if you fall out with your developer – which is very, very common.
 (Not with us though, we are delightful!)

 Sometimes people register a domain name, but do not add Auto Renew or they ignore the repeated renewal demand emails which are automated.
 You will not get a nice letter or a phone call from the Registrar.